cldwalker/gh-active-issues/README.md

 * To create a hook for just one repository:
   `GITHUB_APP_DOMAIN=my-domain GITHUB_HMAC_SECRET=my-secret lein github create-hook USER REPO`
-* To create hooks for all your original repositories:
+* To create hooks for all your original repositories (*caution: one API call per repository*):
   `GITHUB_APP_DOMAIN=my-domain GITHUB_HMAC_SECRET=my-secret lein github create-hook :all`
 * To list your hooks (*caution: one API call per repository*):
   `lein github hooks`